Funding: 2021 NSERC competition results in more than $1M for research initiatives

 Anatomy and Cell Biology Professor and Robarts Research Institute scientist Marco Prado, PhD, was also a recipient of a 2021 Discovery Grant.
 His research program tackles the question of how neurotransmitters and neuromodulators regulate high-level cognition.
 Prado received $275,000 for his research, which will observe behaviour changes in animal models in response to environmental conditions, known as behavioural flexibility.

 By measuring behavioural flexibility and recording neurochemical activity, Prado will be able to determine how neurochemical modulation happens in the brain to establish new behavioural strategies based on changes to the external environment.

-Brian Corneil, PhD, Professor, Physiology and Pharmacology and a scientist at Robarts Research Institute, successfully attained funding for two of his ongoing research projects.
-His research into neurophysiological equipment to conduct analysis in sensorimotor neuroscience received $115,207 in funding.
-Corneil’s second project, Assessing the contribution of a subcortical circuit for express visuomotor responses, received $200,000.
+Brian Corneil, PhD, Professor, Physiology and Pharmacology and a scientist at Robarts Research Institute, successfully obtained funding for project, Assessing the contribution of a subcortical circuit for express visuomotor responses, receiving $200,000.

 NSERC is a federal funding agency, whose mission is to help promote and maintain a diversity of research across Canadian universities and research institutions.
 Across Western University, 43 projects were supported through the 2021 Discovery Grant competition.